Daniel J. Bernstein: Mathematics

 Bernstein has published a number of papers on mathematics and computation.
 Many of his papers deal with algorithms or implementations.

 In 2001, Bernstein circulated "Circuits for integer factorization: a proposal," which suggested that, if physical hardware implementations could be brought close to their theoretical efficiency, the then-popular estimates of adequate security parameters might be off by a factor of three.
 Since 512-bit RSA was breakable at the time, so might be 1536-bit RSA.
 Bernstein was careful not to make any actual predictions, and emphasized the importance of correctly interpreting asymptotic expressions.
 Several prominent researchers (among them Arjen Lenstra, Adi Shamir, Jim Tomlinson, and Eran Tromer) disagreed strongly with Bernstein's conclusions.

 Bernstein is also the author of the mathematical libraries DJBFFT, a fast portable FFT library, and primegen, an asymptotically fast small prime sieve with low memory footprint based on the sieve of Atkin (rather than the more usual sieve of Eratosthenes).
-Sieve of Atkin was co-authored Atkin and Bernstein.
+Sieve of Atkin was co-authored by Atkin and Bernstein.
 Both have been used effectively in the search for large prime numbers.

 In 2007, Bernstein proposed the use of a (twisted) Edwards curve, Curve25519, as a basis for elliptic curve cryptography; it is employed in Ed25519 implementation of EdDSA.

 In February 2015, Bernstein and others published a paper on a stateless post-quantum hash-based signature scheme called SPHINCS.
 In July 2022, SPHINCS+, a signature scheme adapted from SPHINCS by Bernstein and others, was one of four algorithms selected as winners of the NIST Post-Quantum Cryptography Standardization competition.
 It was the only hash-based algorithm of the four winners.

 In April 2017, Bernstein and others published a paper on Post-Quantum RSA that includes an integer factorization algorithm claimed to be "often much faster than Shor's".